-Join Paul Taggart for an in-depth discussion in this video What is a photo essay?, part of Photojournalism and Photo Essay Fundamentals.
+Join Paul Taggart for an in-depth discussion in this video What is a photo essay?, part of Learning Photojournalism and Photo Essays.

 - A photo story or a photo essay…is really just a collection of images…that tell a story and propel a narrative…over multiple images.…That could be either a diptych or a triptych,…like in an art exhibit at a gallery.…It's really just more than one image…that we can learning something…through the characters that are there.…That could be a book project, a long-term project,…a short-term project,…and it can be something that you're doing for work…or a personal project.…For work it might be for a newspaper or a magazine…or an online gallery.…